jasminepvo/100devs/journal.md

 - Start with the fundamentals only for a week 8kyu before trying the others to avoid getting overwhelmed.<br>
 - Push your code everyday!!!<br>

 • Arrays was 🤯🤯🤯🤯🤯.
-JavaScript's foreach function is the one that trips me up.
+JavaScript's forEach function is the one that trips me up.
 I'm used to arrays but using foreach and putting a function inside with the fat arrow is new.
 Just going to take some practice! <br>

 ```
 arr = [10, 20, 30];
-arr.foreach((item, index) => {
+arr.forEach((item, index) => {

 })
 ```